jojokarlin/Git_DRI_Jan_2017/4_commandLine.md

 Type `cd Desktop` and hit enter.

-Now, `cd ~` lets you go back a directory.
+Now, `cd ..` lets you go up one directory. 'cd ~' will get you home.

 Practice going back and forth between your Desktop and your home directory.
 Experiment!
-The more you type the more natural the command line will feel.
+The more you type, the more natural the command line will feel.

 Got lost?